 Each child that attends the Centre experiences care that supports positive behaviour and emotional wellbeing.
-There is a Clinical Team on site that provides support and training to staff in the area of Positive Behaviour Support.
-There is currently no Positive Behaviour Support Plans (PBSP) in place for the 16 children that attend the Centre.
+There is a Clinical Team on site that provide support and training to staff in the area of Positive Behaviour Support.
+There is Positive Behaviour Support Plans (PBSP) in place for 1 of the 18 children that attend the Centre and it is reviewed every six months.
 The Psychologists in the service also conduct a yearly review of Positive Behaviour Support Plans.
-The most recent audit took place in March 2023 and the audit score was between 85 -100% across the different elements of the audit.
-Good practice was noted including staff following the individual's lead, supporting them gently and responsively.
-Reduced verbal language was evident.
-A positive, calm, low arousal atmosphere was fostered by staff members.
-Staff were also judged to make appropriate use of body language.
+The most recent audit took place in March/ April 2023 and the audit score was between 85 - 100% across the different elements of the audit.
+The overall score of 90%.
+Good practice was noted including staff creating an excellent positive atmosphere, calm and reassuring atmosphere.
+Interaction was appropriate (minimal) and non-intrusive, Staff showed excellent capacity to create and low arousal state.
+Staff where judged to be in a state of "watchful waiting" making appropriate use body language.
+They responded to service user at a level appropriate and connected emotional state.
+Staff followed service user's leaf and allowed space and time to settle.
+Visual supports were available and appropriate as was a schedule.